 Kraninger insists that CFPB does not have the authority to examine payday lenders, banks, and other institutions for compliance with the Military Lending Act, a 2007 law that imposed a 36 percent interest rate cap on loans to active-duty servicemembers.
 The decision "baffled" the Pentagon and drew opposition from major servicemember groups.
 No lender ever challenged CFPB's authority on this point.
-The only undisputed fact: Kraninger refuses to protect servicemembers.
+Also, a CFPB sweep of Veterans Administration lenders found 9 who were engaged in deceptive advertising to servicemembers, veterans and their families, but produced no restitution for those harmed.